briansmith337/zulip/templates/zerver/help/view-and-edit-your-message-drafts.md

 # View and edit your message drafts

-When you close the compose box, Zulip stores the content in a draft, so that you never lose your work.
+When you close the compose box, Axxess stores the content in a draft, so that you never lose your work.
 Drafts are saved for **30 days**.

 !!! warn ""